openvinotoolkit/training_extensions/pytorch_toolkit/face_recognition/README.md

 ## Demo

-1. For setting up demo, please go to [Face Recognition demo with OpenVINO Toolkit](./demo/README.md)
+To set up a demo, go to the [Face Recognition demo with the OpenVINO&trade; Toolkit](./demo/README.md)